return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/i915/i915_drv_h.rst

     to the CPU)

 enable_metric_set
-    Applies any MUX configuration to set up theBoolean and Custom (B/C) counters that are part of the counter reports being sampled.
+    Selects and applies any MUX configuration to setup the Boolean and Custom (B/C) counters that are part of the counter reports being sampled.
 May apply system constraints such as disabling EU clock gating as required.

 disable_metric_set